references

 How do I clean my TROBOLO?

 The cleaning effort for our composting toilets is generally less than for a conventional toilet.
 For example, you don’t even need a toilet brush, as the solid waste falls directly into the solids container provided, which is positioned below the large opening of the divider.
-Even if you suffer from diarrhoea, the waste only comes into contact with the replaceable inlay in the container, protecting it from contamination.
+Even if you suffer from diarrhea, the waste only comes into contact with the replaceable inlay in the container, protecting it from contamination.

 The urine container also does not require any elaborate cleaning procedure.
 You simply wash it out after each emptying with a little warm water and at best a dash of vinegar or biological cleaner – et voilà.